Zdob și Zdub: 2011

 In February 2011, the band once again won the right to represent Moldova in the Eurovision Song Contest 2011 held in Düsseldorf.
-The song they performed was So Lucky.
+The song they performed was "So Lucky".
 The band performed in the second semi final on 12 May, in position 7.
 After voting they achieved 10th place with 54 points, qualifying them for the grand final on 14 May.
 They performed in the 15th position in the grand final and ended up in 12th place with 97 points at the end of voting.
 The song became the band's first and only to reach the UK Singles Chart, peaking at #153 on downloads alone.

 2022

 On 29 January 2022, their song "Trenulețul" was chosen by Teleradio-Moldova to represent the country at the Eurovision Song Contest 2022 in Turin after the planned national final, which the band was due to participate in with musicians Frații Advahov, was cancelled due to rising COVID-19 cases in Moldova.
-The group have ended up with 253 points, claiming the 7th place in the Grand Final.
+The group have ended up with 253 points, claiming 7th place in the Grand Final.